genesiscommunitysuccess/docs/docs/euc-replace/generate-the-reference-app.md

 Optionally, you could now run remap, which would give you cud operations for all the tables and request replies (static data from the request server), as well as for real-time data retrieval (via the data server.

 But for this application, we are going to go into the pro code first, to add some sophistication.
 Build a maven project so that you can use an IDE to build the app.

+### Build a maven project

 You can run the **mvn** command either locally (in the server, local vm, wsl or cloud instance where the LCNC Platform is installed) or a separate local dev machine.
 In our example, we are using the same machine as before for consistency.